-Asset prices drop sharply in the scenario, consistent with the developments described above.
-Equity prices fall approximately 50 percent through the end of 2016, accompanied by a surge in equity market volatility, which approaches the levels attained in 2008.
-House prices and commercial real estate prices also experience considerable declines, with house prices dropping 25 percent through 3Q18 and commercial real estate prices falling 30 percent through 2Q18.
-The declines in aggregate US real estate prices are expected to be concentrated in regions that have experienced rapid price gains over the past several years.
+Asset prices drop sharply in this scenario.
+Equity prices fall by 50 percent through the end of 2017, accompanied by a surge in equity market volatility, which approaches the levels attained in 2008.
+House prices and commercial real estate prices also experience large declines, with house prices and commercial real estate prices falling by 25 percent and 35 percent, respectively, through the first quarter of 2019.